iamsuteerth/skyfox-backend/docs/README.md

 - **Name**: Must be 3-70 characters, max 4 words, letters only, no consecutive spaces
 - **Username**: Must be 3-30 characters, lowercase, no spaces, cannot start with a number, no consecutive special characters
-- **Password**: Must be at least 8 characters with at least one uppercase letter and one special character
+- **Password**: Must be at least 8 characters with at least one uppercase letter and one special character.
+Cannot match the previous 3 passwords stored in the database.
 - **Phone Number**: Must be exactly 10 digits
 - **Email**: Must be in valid email format
 - **Security Answer**: Must be at least 3 characters long